Skip to main content

 decepticon/Decepticon (orchestrator)OPPLAN dispatch patterns, sub-agent routing

-recon/ReconPassive recon, active recon, web recon, cloud recon, OSINT
+recon/ReconPassive recon, active recon, web recon, cloud recon

 exploit/ExploitWeb exploitation, Active Directory initial access